rubocop/rubocop/README.md

 [flycheck](https://github.com/lunaryorn/flycheck) > 0.9 also supports
 RuboCop and uses it by default when available.

+### Other Editors

+Here's one great opportunity to contribute to RuboCop - implement RuboCop integration for your favorite editor.

 ## Copyright

 Copyright (c) 2012-2013 Bozhidar Batsov.
 See [LICENSE.txt](LICENSE.txt) for